Yunyi-Xu/paraphrase-identification/README.md

 # An-Analysis-in-Paraphrase-Identification
-This is my final project of COMP 550, Natural Language Processing (fall 2021) at McGill University.
+This is my final project as a group project of COMP 550, Natural Language Processing (fall 2021) at McGill University.

 The datasets can be downloaded in the following links:
 1. Quora Question Pairs, https://www.kaggle.com/c/quora-question-pairs